scalar-labs/scalar-kubernetes/docs/HelmValuesFiles.md

 ## Use a different internal domain

-In `scalardl-custom-values.yaml` and `schema-loading-custom-values.yaml`, you can update resource as follow
+In `scalardl-custom-values.yaml` and `schema-loading-custom-values.yaml`, you can update the internal domain as follows.

 Open `${SCALAR_K8S_CONFIG_DIR}/scalardl-custom-values.yaml` and update the value of `dbContactPoints`.